Asana10-clo/busres/README.md

 # BusReZ

 ## Using pipenv (optional)
-Pipenv is used to manage python packages just like npm is used for javascript packages.
+Pipenv is used to manage python packages just like npm is used to manage javascript packages.

 - First, install pipenv
 ```cmd